Sakitami/trojan-subscription-builder/README.md

 To use it,just run "run.py".

-For mac, you need install python3 via terminal.
+For mac, you need install python3 via terminal.Then use python3 to run it.

 ```
 python3 run.py